Zero. That’s how many carbohydrates are nutritionally required by a dog to sustain life.

 However, since most dog food manufacturers fail to disclose the percentage of carbohydrates contained in their products, the Dog Food Advisor provides an estimate of this important figure inside every review.

-So, look for dog foods rich in meat-based protein.
+So, look for dog foods rich in meat-based protein and lower in carbs.
 You could be adding years of better health to your best friend’s life.

 - National Research Council of the National Academy of Sciences, “Nutrient Requirements of Dogs and Cats”, 2006 Edition, National Academies Press, Washington, DC ↩